Cod3dDOT/wcd/README.md

 ## Workshop Collection Downloader

-Uses https://steamworkshopdownloader.io/ to download each mod in collection one by one, and save it to ouput directory.
+Uses https://steamworkshopdownloader.io/ to download each mod in collection one by one, and save it to output directory.

 ### Usage